The “Unspoken Exhaustion” of Living Abroad: Invisible Stress and Loneliness Many Expats Carry

 Adapting became automatic.

-Losing your sense of who you are is an incredibly painful thing.
+Losing touch with who you are can be an incredibly painful experience.

 What Was Hidden Beneath My Irritation and Anxiety